userdw/RaspberryPi_3_Starter_Kit/06_Potentiometer_Controlled_Servo/README.md

 * Micro Servo (1).

 ### Assemble the modules following these steps:
-1. **Change the PWR_SEL jumper on I/O Expansion Shield to 3V3**,
-2. Plug the I/O Expansion Shield to the top of Raspberry Pi 3,
+1. Plug the I/O Expansion Shield to the top of Raspberry Pi 3,
-3. Plug the Rotation Sensor to the header on the I/O Expansion Shield labelled **A0**,
+2. Plug the Rotation Sensor to the header on the I/O Expansion Shield labelled **A0**,
-4. Plug the Micro Servo to the header on the I/O Expansion Shield labelled **6**,
+3. Plug the Micro Servo to the header on the I/O Expansion Shield labelled **9**,
-5. Run the [Potentiometer_Controlled_Servo](/06_Potentiometer_Controlled_Servo/Potentiometer_Controlled_Servo) code in Raspberry Pi 3 using Python.
+4. Run the [Potentiometer_Controlled_Servo](/06_Potentiometer_Controlled_Servo/Potentiometer_Controlled_Servo) code in Raspberry Pi 3 using Python.

 If there are no mistakes, Micro Servo movement will be determined by the rotation of Rotation Sensor.
 If you don't get the full swing from the servo, it might be you didn't change the position of PWR_SEL jumper to 3V3.